Oven logo

 There are a few key designs that are very useful and make this possible.
 First, all paths are handled as Traversables.
 This allows a simple Traversable implementation based on open_url to provide a web interface for use in the webapp.
 It also would allow zipfile.Path to work just as well, too - no need to extract.

 Checks can request fixtures (like pytest) as arguments.
 Check files can add new fixtures as needed.
-Fixtures are are specified with entry points, and take any other fixture as arguments as well - the root and package fixtures represents the root of the repository and of the package you are checking, respectively, and are the basis for the other fixtures, which are topologically sorted and cached. pyproject is provided as well.
+Fixtures are specified with entry points, and take any other fixture as arguments as well - the root and package fixtures represents the root of the repository and of the package you are checking, respectively, and are the basis for the other fixtures, which are topologically sorted and cached. pyproject is provided as well.
 Checks are specified via an entrypoint that returns a dict of checks; this can also can accept fixtures, allowing dynamic check listings.

 Check files do not depend on the main library, and can be extended (similar to Flake8).
 You register new check files via entry-points - so extending this is with custom checks or custom fixtures is easy and trivial.
 There's no need to subclass or do anything with the base library - no dependency on repo-review required.